The Unbearable Being of Lightness: Certificate of exemption at IDSFFK

 The Unbearable Being of Lightness along with two other films, March March March, directed by Kathu Lukose and In the Shade of Fallen Chinar, directed by N.C.
 Fazil and Shawn Sebastian, was denied an exemption from certification from the Information and Broadcasting Ministry, Government of India at the 10th International Documentary and Short Film Festival of Kerala (IDSFFK) that was held 16–20 June 2017 for the subjects that they had chosen and thus were denied screenings.
 There were widespread protests and parallel screenings held in various places.
 The government of Kerala registered a case at the Kerala High Court against the order.

-The court squashed the exemption order with regards to The Unbearable Being of Lightness stating that it was illegal, in November 2017.
-Subsequently, the Kerala State Chalachitra Academy, the organizers of IDSFFK, screened the film at the other film Festival they conduct, the International Film Festival of Kerala at Kochi in March 2018.